bbbales2/mwiki/Home.md

-# Running Tests from the math library
+# Running tests from the math library

 Running tests in the Stan Math Library require these libraries, which are all included in the repository: